 Instagram has made an epic score of 1B users in global, and now one of the largest social media platforms online.
 It is also the ideal podium on which to market a variety of products and services if you are looking to expand your business, plus, you can endorse it with Instagram Stories in a couple of years.

-As of 2020, there are over 500M daily Story users and they are becoming one of the most popular features for Instagram users and a gold mine for advertisers at the fast pace.
+As of 2020, there are over 500M daily Story users and they are becoming one of the most popular features for Instagram users with Instagram reels and a gold mine for advertisers at the fast pace.
 The Story ad system is only a few years old and it’s already a heavily competitive market space.

 With an organic reach of over 5%, Stories are one of the best ways to connect with your audience on social media.
 But if you really want to supercharge your marketing on Instagram, it’s worth experimenting with Instagram Stories ads.
 If you want to get ahead of the rest, you have to think outside the box – come up with ads that don’t make people feel like you are forcing products down their throat.
 By the end, you will have the secret sauce to craft your own high-conversion Instagram Story creatives.

 Perhaps the most powerful Instagram story ad strategy is exposing the user to an irresistible offer.

 Netflix does this magnificently by showing a highlight reel of their most popular shows and then baiting them with a 30-day free trial.
 It’s no secret people love free stuff and hate commitments.
 If Netflix asked people to pay upfront, the story ad campaign would have likely failed.